Lisa Bortolotti: Select bibliography

-In addition to her books, Bortolotti has published over 50 articles in peer-reviewed journals and over 20 chapters in edited collections.
+In addition to her books, Bortolotti has published over 90 articles in peer-reviewed journals and 35 chapters in edited collections.
 She is a series editor for Oxford's International Perspectives in Philosophy & Psychiatry series and on the editorial board of Bloomsbury's Science, Ethics & Innovation series.
-She has served on the editorial board of a number of journals, as well as acting as the review editor for Frontiers in Theoretical and Philosophical Psychology, associate editor for Ethical Theory and Moral Practice and e-letter's editor for the Journal of Medical Ethics.
+She is the Editor in Chief of Philosophical Psychology and serves on the editorial board of a number of journals, as well as acting as the review editor for Frontiers in Theoretical and Philosophical Psychology, associate editor for Ethical Theory and Moral Practice and e-letter's editor for the Journal of Medical Ethics.
 She has guest-edited or co-guest-edited several journal special issues, including issues of the European Journal of Analytic Philosophy, the Journal of Consciousness Studies, and Consciousness and Cognition.